sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 ```

 #### Execution
 This is the step in which you will run the container and the tools you have packaged within.
 This step does not require sudo access, but it does take settings from a global configuration file which ITSR has control over.
-The container is immutable once created so you will not be able to install any more tools or anything like that, you also cannot change/store data in the container once its been created.
+The image is immutable once created so you will not be able to install any more tools or anything like that, you also cannot change/store data in the image once its been created.
 All of that will have to happen in the bootstrap step, so if you want to change the version of the tool installed, you need to create a new image and bootstrap it with a different definition file.

 ```bash
 singularity exec image_name.img command [arguments ...]